GregGallant/GallantSvelte/README.md

 			In regards to memory, their were a few issues to keep in mind.
 			<br/>
    <br/>
 			While Svelte 4 was a very well designed framework, the lack of compound components while designing a calendar component was the first sign that it needed more functionality before being ready for primetime.
-Svelte 5 brought about a lot of changes along with an update to handle compound components, however React 19 proved much more reliable in the end.
+Svelte 5 brought about a lot of changes along with an update to handle compound components, however returning to React v19 proved much more reliable in the end.
+This was not because Svelte was not a good framework, it was great.
+This more had to do with having more experience with React allowing for cleaner code and component organization.